Providing much needed holidays to deserving local children

 Words from Schools

 Thank you once again for a wonderful experience.
 The children have had a great time and been spoilt rotten.
-Alison and Nikki, you are stars!
+Alison and Heather, you are stars!

 We all had an amazing time and the children loved their time at Moorland Home.
 Staff were extremely helpful and made everyone feel at home